The WHY in Business Processes: Discovery of Causal Execution Dependencies: Related Work

-\cite{ho2023inferring} propose a modeling approach for event datasets where events have detailed temporal information, including occurrence time and duration.
+\chdeleted[id=del]{\cite{ho2023inferring} propose\chadded[id=add]{s} a modeling approach for event datasets where events have detailed temporal information, including occurrence time and duration.
 Using this model, the authors can describe causal relations between events where both cause and effect span a finite period of time.
-While the approach does not address process activities, but rather events that are marked by two timestamps, it can provide an alternative for the LiNGAM algorithm applied by us.
+While the approach does not address process activities, but rather events that are marked by two timestamps, it can provide an alternative for the LiNGAM algorithm applied by us.}

 In \cite{Waibel2021}, causal event models are introduced to correctly capture the $n:m$ relations among events stored in a relational database.
 Causal relations are identified by the use of foreign key relationships.
 More recently, the work in \cite{waibel2022causal} employs relational databases to tackle the problem of spurious relations.
 It demonstrates that directly-follows miners produce numerous spurious relationships that can be reduced.
-Our approach differs in some aspects: First, our notion of causality is based on causal execution dependencies and not time precedence.
-Second, we base our causal discovery solely on the input event log.
+Our approach differs in some aspects\chdeleted[id=del]{:}\chadded[id=add]{.} First, our notion of causality is based on causal execution dependencies and not \chadded[id=add]{on} time precedence.
+Second, we base our \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} solely on the input event log.
 Third, our aim is to produce a new view that emphasizes the causal execution dependencies rather than altering the process model discovery itself.

-With respect to PD algorithms, we employed $\alpha$ and Heuristic.
-There are many extensions to these algorithms, such as Flexible Heuristics Miner (FHM)~\cite{fhm2011}, being more robust to noise in the data.
-For the sake of establishing the core hypothesis, the two algorithms selected are representative, while for the Sepsis analysis we employed a commercial tool.
+With respect to PD algorithms, we employed $\alpha$ and Heuristic \chadded[id=addr2]{on the synthetic data}. \chadded[id=addr2]{We acknowledge} there are \chdeleted[id=del]{many extensions to these}\chadded[id=add]{more contemporary} algorithms, such as Flexible Heuristics Miner (FHM)~\cite{fhm2011}\chadded[id=add]{, Inductive Miner~\cite{Leemans2017}, and Split Miner~\cite{Augusto2019}}, being more robust to \chdeleted[id=del]{noise in the} \chadded[id=add]{noisy and incomplete} data.
+For the sake of establishing the core hypothesis, the two algorithms selected are representative, while for the Sepsis analysis, we employed a commercial tool.